Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 Test out the following queries from the query tool

-SELECT ST_Extent(the_geom) FROM towns WHERE town = 'BOSTON';
+SELECT ST_Extent(geom) FROM towns WHERE town = 'BOSTON';

 Viewing the Data

-If you are a GIS newbie, I highly recommend using Quantum GIS.
-Quantum GIS has ability to view PostGIS data directly, do simple filters on it, is free, is cross-platform (Linux, and Windows and some others) and is the least threatening of all the GIS Viewers I have seen out there for people new to GIS.
+If you are a GIS newbie, I highly recommend using QGIS.
+QGIS has ability to view PostGIS data both geometry and raster directly, do simple filters on it, is free, is cross-platform (Linux, Windows, MacOSX,Unix) and is the least threatening of all the GIS Viewers I have seen out there for people new to GIS.

 Post Comments About Part 1: Getting Started With PostGIS: An almost Idiot's Guide